DarlanJurak/IMR-INTEGRATION-HTN-USVSIM/README.md

 # What it does

-Currently, the system is capable to guide one USV and try to avoid possible Head-On collision situations being compliant to the COOLREGs (Convention on the International Regulations for Preventing Collisions at Sea, 1972).
+Currently, the system is capable to guide one USV and try to avoid possible Head-On collision situations being compliant to the COLREGs (Convention on the International Regulations for Preventing Collisions at Sea, 1972).
 The USV_GUIDER block is implemented in python and must be edited to allow new features.

 # How to compile